anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 ## 9. Entities created by BigQuerySyncTool in BigQuery

+### 9.1.
+List the entities created by the sync tool
 The following lists the entities created in BigQuery-
 ```
 bq ls \